 Hornets don’t attack unless provoked.
 Of course that doesn’t have to be voluntary, it’s perfectly enough to sit on the little guy without noticing it.

 Stings from a ground hornet can be dangerous not just from an allergy standpoint, but in rare cases the venom can cause an infection and even sepsis if not treated.

 Ground Hornet Nest Removal – What It Means

-Removing hornets nest usually means killing them, preferably all at once so they can’t start over and create another nest or repopulate the existing one.
+Removing hornets nest usually equals killing ground hornets, preferably all at once so they can’t start over and create another underground wasp nest or repopulate the existing one.
 If you fail to kill all of them the little ones can come back later.

-Even if the removal process is successful, that doesn’t mean other wasps cannot be back.
+Even if the removal process is successful, that doesn’t mean other wasps and hornets cannot be back.

 Doing the procedure at night or shortly after sunset is a good idea.
 The reason is that hornets do not see well.
 The process will obviously cause a ruckus during which some of them can get away and try to identify their attacker.

 Since they do not see well, the chances of being stung will be reduced.